pantopic/turbokube/README.md

 The balancing logic in the Kubernetes scheduler is driven entirely by resource requests so they are not optional.

-### 2. Sequential Scheduling
+### 2. Sequential Scheduling Seems Unavoidable

 Even if you create multiple schedulers and utilize them correctly, those schedulers will not be run in parallel because scheduling is a sequential process in Kubernetes.
 No matter how many schedulers you have or how they are configured, Kubernetes will always schedule one pod at a time no matter what.
-This is the ultimate bottleneck.
+This bottleneck seems unavoidable.

-### 3. Lease Management
+### 3. Lease Management Grows

 Lease renewal throughput grows linearly with the number of nodes (as suspected).